IkariTyux/scripts/README.md

 Feel free to send issues if you think I should improve one.

 ## Documentation
-Here are explained the usage of scripts that needs arguments
+Here are explained the scripts that need arguments.

 ### ssl-cert-gen
 **Usage :**